top of page

 Monroe-West Monroe, La.

-The day kicks off with a Children's Mardi Gras Parade, with creative floats and costumes, at Pecanland Mall, and for spectators, there are throws of beads and candy.
-In the afternoon, there's the Krewe of Paws Pet Parade, which doesn't discriminate regarding a man's or a woman's best friend(s).
-Conclude the evening with the Krewe of Janus Parade and get ready to grab those beads, cups and more.
+Festivities kick off with the Krewe of Janus Children's Parade at Pecanland Mall, featuring creative floats and costumes, and for spectators, there are throws of beads and candy.
+In the afternoon, there's the Krewe of Paws Pet Parade in downtown West Monroe, which doesn't discriminate regarding a man's or a woman's best friend(s).

 DYK: Delta Airlines may be based in Atlanta, but its beginnings can be traced back to Monroe.